Why is my hair falling out? Lets get to the root of the cause!

 What Will Help My Fine Hair Feel Fuller and Healthier?
 Lets get to the root of the cause!

 If you’ve ever found yourself frustrated with limp, fine hair that refuses to hold volume, you're not alone.
-At Arena Creative Hair, we’ve worked with countless clients who want to achieve thicker, fuller hair—and I’ve been through the same struggle myself.
-My own hair became noticeably thinner after having children and during periods of high stress.
-These experiences gave me a deep understanding of not only how to manage fine hair but also how to truly care for it, starting from within.
+At Arena Creative Hair, we’ve worked with countless clients seeking thicker, fuller locks—and I’ve been through the same struggle myself.

 What Is Fine Hair—and Why Does It Happen?

-Fine hair refers to the diameter of each individual strand—it's thinner than average, which can make it appear limp, flat, or sparse.
-It's not the same as thinning hair, which refers to a reduction in the number of hair strands.
-However, the two can overlap, and both can leave your hair looking and feeling less voluminous.
+Fine hair refers to the diameter of each individual strand—not the amount of hair you have.
+These strands are thinner than average, which can make your hair appear flat or sparse.
+Thinning hair, on the other hand, refers to a reduction in the number of strands.

 1. Genetics